Our Commitment to Integrity and Ethics

 What if I remember something important about the incident after I file the report?
 Or what if the company has further questions for me concerning my report?

 When you file a report, you receive a unique, randomized number called a “Report Key”.
 You will be asked to create a password which you can use to access your original report.
-You can then add further detail to the report or answer questions posed by the Safeguarding and/or Compliance Leads as needed.
-We strongly suggest that you return to the site in the time specified (no longer than six working days) to answer questions from the Safeguarding/Compliance Leads.
-At this stage, you and the Safeguarding/Compliance Leads have now entered into an “anonymous dialogue”.
+You can then add further detail to the report or answer questions posed by designated staff, as needed.
+We strongly suggest that you return to the site in the time specified (no longer than six working days) to answer questions that may arise.
+At this stage, you and the designated staff have now entered into an “anonymous dialogue”.
 This dialogue is essential as they investigate your report.

 Are these follow-ups on reports as secure as the first one?